ULHPC/tutorials/bio/snakemake/README.md

 EOF
 ```

-For the later parts of this tutorial to work, we need to make this setting permanent by adding it to `.basrhc`.
+For the later parts of this tutorial to work, we need to make this setting permanent by adding it to `.bashrc`.
 However, **make sure to delete those lines** after the tutorial, so your manually installed python packages are found again.

 #### 6. Install snakemake